strategineer/personal-website/content/books/2023-11-18/index.md

 date: 2023-11-18
 params:
   isbn13: '9781507212868'
+  year: '2020'
 star_rating: 3
-title: 'The Ultimate Micro-RPG Book: 40 Fast, Easy, and Fun Tabletop Games'
+title: The Ultimate Micro-RPG Book - 40 Fast, Easy, And Fun Tabletop Games
 ---

 A collection of small one shot tabletop RPGs.
 Their quality varies and not all